jenlindner/26thycalifornia/docs/index.rst

 working with data, sketching mockups, writing HTML, CSS, and Javascript and recording your work using Git's version control system.

-You will learn to use Backbone JS to structure your application, Underscore JS to process data, Twitter Bootstrap to structure your markup, and D3 for data visualization.
+The tools you'll use to accomplish these things are: Backbone JS (to structure your application), Underscore JS (to process data), Twitter Bootstrap (to structure your markup), and D3 (for data visualization).
 The techniques used here were first described in `Responsive Charts with D3 and Backbone
 <http://blog.apps.chicagotribune.com/2014/03/07/responsive-charts-with-d3-and-backbone/>`_
 by Ryan Nagle.